JohnBarrabas/Gutenberg-Narrative-Text-Corpus/README.md

 >
 ````

-The file "11721.txt" contains extracted narrative text from the book with ETextNo: 11721 by Gutenberg's
+The file "11721.txt" contains extracted narrative text from book 11721 in Gutenberg's
 internal numbering scheme.

 Opening Library.JSON in a text editor, we see that the book with ETextNo: 11721 is: